 Virtual Discussion with the Angel Capital Association – Thursday, May 14, 2020

 Our Small Business Advocate, Martha Miller, joined the Angel Capital Association’s Virtual Summit of Angel Investing on May 14, 2020 as a keynote speaker.
 As part of the event, Martha spoke with angel investors from across the country about trends with capital raising in the current environment, ongoing initiatives at the SEC, including the capital formation proposal, and strategies to bridge networks.
-This page will be updated when the video recording is available.

 Virtual Coffee Break with National Diversity Coalition and U.S. Small Business Administration – Friday, May 1, 2020